codewarriorninja/job-app/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Here’s a template for your job listing web app README.
-You can modify specific details to fit your project:

----

 # Job Listing Web App

 This project is a simple **Job Listing Web Application** built using React and JSON Server.
 The app allows users to view fetched from a mock backend.